Housing Scams and How to Avoid Them

 After claiming that they cannot show you the unit the scammer will then demand money to hold the unit or to sign a lease.
 They will create pressure saying you won’t get the unit and that someone else will unless you pay.

 Scammers will say they will mail you the keys or meet with you on the day to move-in but they will never show up.
+If someone says they won’t be able to meet you until after you’ve sent them money this is a red flag.

 Scammers may also use odd leasing documents or accept applications via text message.
 See images below for examples.